askiiart/docker-composer/README.md

 # Docker Composer

 This is a simple program to manage docker containers.
-It works similarly to Umbrel, but it is not limited to Umbrel.
-It can be used to manage any docker container.
+It works similarly to Umbrel's scripts, but is not limited to Umbrel.
+It's really just for convenience.

 ## How to use